 What’s more, Gale also plays on the ambiguity of the title here.
 In this I mean that a man being “perfectly good” could mean that his being good is something he does faultlessly.
 However, there’s always that niggling feeling that behind the phrase “perfectly good” is a touch of irony.
 Almost as if the word “enough” was missing from the title.
 And this is something that most readers will feel as they read this book.

 Of course, these subtle and surprising aspects make reviewing such a book all the more difficult.
 Yes, I could go into each of the characters, but telling you much about them would certainly lead to spoilers.
 Being adamantly opposed to that, perhaps it is best to say that if you’re looking for a book that is a compelling read and beautifully written with characters you can understand and empathize with, then go out and get yourself a copy of Patrick Gale’s “A Perfectly Good Man” right now!
 For all this, I cannot give it less than a full five out of five stars and highly recommend it.

-“A Perfectly Good Man” by Patrick Gale published by the Fourth Estate, London on March 15, 2012, is available from Amazon, Barnes & Noble, Walmart (Kobo) eBooks and audiobooks (USA, Canada & Australia), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), as well as new or used from Alibris or used from Better World Books (promoting libraries and world literacy).
+“A Perfectly Good Man” by Patrick Gale published by the Fourth Estate, London on March 15, 2012, is available (via these affiliate links) from Amazon, Barnes & Noble, Walmart (Kobo) eBooks and audiobooks (USA, Canada & Australia), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), as well as new or used from Alibris or used from Better World Books (promoting libraries and world literacy).